Pascal1414/ffvgs-backend/README.md

+# FFVGS-Backend

+This is the backend app for ffvgs.ch.

+## Enable Endpoints

+In the admin panel got to
+settings -> roles -> Authenticated / Public

+### Authenticated

+Enable all endpoints for the created tables.

+### Public

+Enable all the GET endpoints for the created tables.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.